 Trying to run alongside busy roads with a narrow shoulder and no sidewalk will not only be unpleasant, but also dangerous.

-Similarly, it’s best to avoid running on roads that have frequent road crossings and major intersections because this will not only necessitate lots of frustrating (and slow!) stops, but can also increase the risk of getting hit by drivers who disobey traffic laws.
+Similarly, it’s best to avoid running on roads with frequent road crossings and major intersections, as this will not only necessitate numerous frustrating (and slow!) stops but can also increase the risk of being hit by drivers who disobey traffic laws.

 Get out in your car or use a route planning app or website like Strava route builder to help you find the safest and most scenic route to your office.